Andreaz254/confuguring-http-proxy-configuration-in-linux-terminal/README.md

       cd proxy-config

-3. EDIT your .bashrc file
+3. EDIT your .bashrc file:

       nano ~/.bashrc

-4. ADD the script
+4. ADD the script:

      cat proxy_config >> ~/.bashrc

-5. Save and Exit the Editor:
+5. Save and Exit the Editor

-To save your changes and exit:
+To save your changes and exit

 Press CTRL + X.
 Press Y to confirm.